Understanding Power of Attorney for Property Sales

 Understanding the Limits and Responsibilities Under Power of Attorney

 With a Power of Attorney (POA), you can sell your parents’ house in Baltimore, MD.
-But it’s important to know the exact duties and limits that come with this legal power.
+But it’s important to know the duties and limits of this legal power.
 With a Power of Attorney, you can buy and sell real estate for your parents, but you must carefully follow the rules written in the document.
-You can also live in a house during probate, provided you understand and comply with the legal requirements involved.
+You can also live in a house during probate, provided you understand and comply with the legal requirements.

 You need to ensure that the power of attorney (POA) is real and that you can sell real estate.
 You could get in trouble with the law if it isn’t.
 You need to make sure the POA is signed correctly in Maryland.
 This usually means getting it notarized and having two witnesses sign it.

-Legally, as an agent under a POA, you must look out for your parents’ best interests.
+As an agent under a POA, you must seek your parents’ best interests.
 You must also keep detailed records of everything that happens with the house sale.
 Talking to a real estate lawyer and learning the rules in Baltimore can also help you deal with any issues or limits that the POA or state laws may put in place.

 Step-by-Step Guide to Closing a Real Estate Deal Using a POA

-Next, work with a trusted real estate agent who knows Maryland’s property laws and has dealt with POAs before.
-When you try to figure out the best price for the house, you should consider how homes are priced in Baltimore as a whole.
+Next, work with a trusted realtor who knows Maryland’s property laws and has dealt with POAs before.
+When determining the best price for the house, you should consider how homes are priced in Baltimore.

-When someone wants to buy, you need to work out the terms and write up a purchase agreement.
-Help it be clear that you are acting as the POA’s agent.
-It’s important to work closely with a real estate lawyer to make sure that all the paperwork follows Maryland law and that any legal issues are taken care of.
+You must work out the terms when someone wants to buy and create a purchase agreement.
+Help make it clear that you are acting as the POA’s agent.
+It’s important to work closely with a real estate lawyer to ensure that all the paperwork follows Maryland law and that any legal issues are handled.

 Set up inspections and appraisals as needed, and make sure that all disclosures are made in a way that follows state law.
 Last, talk to the title company about plans for the settlement.
 As well as any other ID they may need, give them the original or a certified copy of the power of attorney document.
 This way, they can ensure you have permission to be there during the closing.